jaantollander/cell-lists-benchmarks/README.md

 # Cell Lists Benchmarks
 Scripts for running [CellListsBenchmarks.jl](https://github.com/jaantollander/CellListsBenchmarks.jl) from the command line and plotting the results.

 The [`benchmarks/run.jl`](./benchmarks/run.jl) file contains the script to run benchmarks from the command line.
-We can test the scripts locally with [`benchmarks/test.sh`](./benchmarks/test.sh).
-The test also work as examples.
+We can test the commands locally with [`benchmarks/test.sh`](./benchmarks/test.sh).
+The test script also demonstrates how to use the commands.

 ## Usage on Aalto Triton Cluster